-Each fund may enter into futures contracts, options, options on futures contracts, or swap agreements as permitted by its investment policies and the Commodity Futures Trading Commission (CFTC) rules.
-The advisor to each fund has claimed an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act and, therefore, the advisor is not subject to registration or regulation as a commodity pool operator under that Act with respect to its provision of services to each fund.
+The fund may enter into futures contracts, options, options on futures contracts, or swap agreements as permitted by its investment policies and the Commodity Futures Trading Commission (CFTC) rules.
+The advisor to the fund has claimed an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act and, therefore, the advisor is not subject to registration or regulation as a commodity pool operator under that Act with respect to its provision of services to the fund.

-The CFTC recently adopted certain rule amendments that may impose additional limits on the ability of a fund to invest in futures contracts, options on futures, swaps, and certain other commodity interests if its investment advisor does not register with the CFTC as a "commodity pool operator" with respect to such fund.
-It is expected that the funds will be able to execute their investment strategies within the limits adopted by the CFTC's rules.
-As a result, the advisor does not intend to register with the CFTC as a commodity pool operator on behalf of any of the funds.
-In the event that one of the funds engages in transactions that necessitate future registration with the CFTC, the advisor will register as a commodity pool operator and comply with applicable regulations with respect to that fund.
+The CFTC recently adopted certain rule amendments that may impose additional limits on the ability of a fund to invest in futures contracts, options on futures, swaps, and certain other commodity interests if its investment advisor does not register with the CFTC as a "commodity pool operator" with respect to the fund.
+It is expected that the fund will be able to execute its investment strategies within the limits adopted by the CFTC's rules.
+As a result, the advisor does not intend to register with the CFTC as a commodity pool operator on behalf of the fund.
+In the event that the fund engages in transactions that necessitate future registration with the CFTC, the advisor will register as a commodity pool operator and comply with applicable regulations with respect to the fund.

-To the extent required by law, each fund will segregate cash, cash equivalents or other appropriate liquid securities on its records in an amount sufficient to cover its obligations under the futures contracts, options and swap agreements.
+To the extent required by law, the fund will segregate cash, cash equivalents or other appropriate liquid securities on its records in an amount sufficient to cover its obligations under the futures contracts, options and swap agreements.

-Inflation-linked Securities
+Inflation-Indexed Securities

-VP Balanced may purchase inflation-linked securities issued by the U.S. Treasury, U.S. government agencies and instrumentalities other than the U.S. Treasury, and entities other than the U.S. Treasury or U.S. government agencies and instrumentalities.

-Inflation-linked securities are designed to offer a return linked to inflation, thereby protecting future purchasing power of the money invested in them.
-However, inflation-linked securities provide this protected return only if held to maturity.
-In addition, inflation-linked securities may not trade at par value.
+The fund may purchase inflation-indexed securities issued by the U.S. Treasury, U.S. government agencies and instrumentalities other than the U.S. Treasury, and other entities (such as corporations and foreign governments).
+Inflation-indexed securities are designed to offer a return linked to inflation, thereby protecting future purchasing power of the money invested in them.
+However, inflation-indexed securities may not trade at par value.
 Real interest rates (the market rate of interest less the anticipated rate of inflation) change over time as a result of many factors, such as what investors are demanding as a true value for money.
-When real rates do change, inflation-linked securities prices will be more sensitive to these changes than conventional bonds, because these securities were sold originally based upon a real interest rate that is no longer prevailing.
-Should market expectations for real interest rates rise, the price of inflation-linked securities and the share price of a fund holding these securities will fall.
-Investors in the funds should be prepared to accept not only this share price volatility but also the possible adverse tax consequences it may cause.
+When real rates do change, inflation-indexed securities prices will be more sensitive to these changes than conventional bonds, because these securities were sold originally based upon a real interest rate that is no longer prevailing.
+Should market expectations for real interest rates rise, the price of inflation-indexed securities and the share price of the fund will fall.
+Investors in the fund should be prepared to accept not only this share price volatility but also the possible adverse tax consequences it may cause.

 An investment in securities featuring inflation-indexed principal and/or interest involves factors not associated with more traditional fixed-principal securities.
 Such factors include the possibility that the inflation index may be subject to significant changes, that changes in the index may or may not correlate to changes in interest rates generally or changes in other indices, or that the resulting interest may be greater or less than that payable on other securities of similar maturities.
 In the event of sustained deflation, it is possible that the amount of semiannual interest payments, the inflation-indexed principal of the security or the value of the stripped components will decrease.
-If any of these possibilities are realized, a fund's net asset value could be negatively affected.
+If any of these possibilities are realized, the fund's net asset value could be negatively affected.

-Inflation-linked Treasury Securities
+Inflation-Indexed U.S. Treasury Securities